Skip to content

 Attend a Trans Day of Remembrance event or vigil in your city.
 These are typically solemn events, and an opportunity to reflect.
 Note that some Trans Day of Remembrance events are spaces for trans and gender diverse community, rather than allies – so keep that in mind when choosing one to attend.

-Find out more about Trans Day of Remembrance
+Find a Trans Day of Remembrance event to attend

 Browse all articles